ppppbn/skynet-sdk/README.md

 It is also recommended not to use libraries such as jQuery in SDK development.
 The exception is of course when it is really important.
 To add a new library to the project, please ask for permissions from your supervisor or leader first.

 This project used Webpack 5 to bundle resources.
-This reduce the size of the script to 4kb and make it a lightweight SDK to suit our purposes.
+This reduce the size of the script to approximately 4kb and make it a lightweight SDK to suit our purposes.

 Backward compatibility is paramount.
 Every new SDK version released should be enabled with support of previous older versions.
 Likewise, current version should be designed to support future SDK versions.
 This is referred to as Forward compatibility.